 Vocational Education and Training (VET)

-Recognition of VET and Further Education (FE) within the VCE and the VCAL means that students who complete all or part of a nationally recognised qualification may receive credit towards satisfactory completion of their VCE and/or VCAL.
-Recognition arrangements are as follows:
+Students who complete all or part of a nationally recognised qualification may receive credit towards satisfactory completion of their VCE and/or VCAL.
+Recognition can be achieved through:

-- through enrolment in a VCAA-approved VCE VET program, or a School-based Apprenticeship or Traineeship
+- enrolment in a VCAA-approved VCE VET program, or a school-based or part-time apprenticeship or traineeship

-- through enrolment in any other nationally recognised qualification – this arrangement is called Block Credit Recognition.
+- enrolment in any other nationally recognised qualification at certificate II level or above – this arrangement is called block credit recognition.

 Index to VET information

 VET in the VCE or VCAL allows students to include VET within their senior secondary certificate.
 Students undertake nationally recognised training from either accredited state curriculum or national training packages which may contribute to their VCE and/or VCAL.